wobkobi/wplace/README.md

 # wplace palette mapper

-I could not find a color remapper I liked, so I wrote one.
+I could not find a colour remapper I liked, so I wrote one.
 It has two modes.
 One for pixel art.
 One for photos and painterly stuff.
 They use different logic.
 Play with both.

-You can cap how many different colors the output uses, like with black and white images only using black and white.
+You can cap how many different colours the output uses, like with black and white images only using black and white.
 You can also scale the image.
 Pixel and photo modes prefer different resamplers.
 You can change which one is used if you want to get technical.

 ## Install